Janamsdn/Kony-Segment-Animation-Demo/README.md

 1. Download the project zip file.
 2. Unzip the project to any folder.
 3. Launch Kony Visualizer
-4. Import it into Kony Visualizer Starter Edition 7.0 or above by selecting SegementAnimation folder.
+4. Import it into Kony Visualizer Starter Edition 7.3 by selecting SegementAnimation.zip.
 5. Run the app.
 6. Launch in Functional Preview through Local account or Cloud.